dasniko/keycloak-reactjs-demo/README.md

 ## Prerequisites

-- based on React version >= 16.8 (using hooks) and `create-react-app`
+- based on React version >= 18 (using hooks) and `create-react-app`
-- Keycloak server must be at least version 9.x
+- uses React Router v6
-  (no more legacy Keycloak promise API, only native promise API)
+- Keycloak server should be a most recent one

 ## !!!
 Important Notice !!!